 This summer, we will return to the far northern coast of California.
 The area is beautiful and at times the weather can be cool-to-cold!
 The community has been extremely welcoming since 2013, and we are excited to return this year.
-Volunteers stay in the Smith River school and United Methodist Church.
+Volunteers stay in the Smith River United Methodist Church.
 We work throughout Del Norte County in Smith River and Crescent City, with a variety of local nonprofits and individual homeowners.
-This site will host high school only, middle school only, and combined groups.
+This site will host high school only and combined groups across seven weeks.